 Hybrid bikes can be subdivided into three broad categories: City Bikes, Cross Bikes and Roadsters.

-- City Bikes: City Bikes normally possess a lightweight frame along with the required gears and sturdiness required for off-road travel.
+- City Bikes: Good City bicycles normally possess a lightweight frame along with the required gears and sturdiness required for off-road travel.
 They are mainly meant for people who must ride through city streets on occasion.
 They have the ability to handle potholes and harsh gravel without any problem.

 - Cross Bikes: Cross Bikes are for off-road travel.
 They have a sturdier construction than their counter parts, specifically designed for adventurers to use on all types of surfaces.